glebosotov/inno-total-virtualization-rabbitmq/README.md

 ### Things to note

-- Postgres should use a persistent volume, but I assume that it is not required for this lab.
-I would use PersistentVolume with local storage.
+- Postgres should use a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), but I assume that it is not required for this lab.
+I would use PersistentVolume type with local storage.

 ### My results